Col-E/Code2HTML/README.md

-# Java2HTML
+# Code2HTML

-A JavaFX app for converting Java _(Or a user specified language)_ to HTML.
+A JavaFX app for converting user specified languages to HTML.
 Paste source code into the top-left panel and the HTML will show in the top-right, with a preview at the bottom.
 The CSS and _optional JS_ are available in the other tabs in the top-right.
 Updating the CSS and JS will display live updates in the preview area.

 ### Top-Left tabs: